kolesnikovav/FluidNames/README.md

 # About
 FluidNames is the Entity Framework Core plugin for create some enhancements in your EF Core database context.
 ## Key features:
     Create short names for entity tables, fields, indexes.
     Create ``` ValueConverter ``` expressions for references.
     Adds the ability to store several data types in one field.
-    Adds some attributes for use instead of Fluent API.
+    Adds some attributes for use instead of using Fluent API.

 ```csharp